CQCL/tket/pytket/docs/circuit_class.rst

    Methods for adding circuit boxes
    --------------------------------

-   Note that for adding boxes to a circuit the :py:meth:`Circuit.add_gate` method is sufficient to append any :py:class:`OpType` to a :py:class:`Circuit`.
+   ..
+Note:: For adding boxes to a circuit the :py:meth:`Circuit.add_gate` method is sufficient to append any :py:class:`OpType` to a :py:class:`Circuit`.

    .. jupyter-input::